Ross Davis (baseball)

-Ross "Satchel" Davis (July 28, 1918 – January 1, 2013) was an American baseball pitcher in the Negro leagues.
+Ross "Satchel" Davis (July 28, 1918 – January 1, 2013) was an American professional baseball pitcher in the Negro leagues.
 He played with the Baltimore Elite Giants in 1940, and with the Cleveland Buckeyes in 1943 and 1947.
 In 1940, he and Willie Hubert tossed a combined no-hitter for Baltimore against the Newark Eagles.
 Davis served in the United States Armed Forces during World War II.